-A good bottle of wine can easily transport you back to your favourite place.
+A good bottle of wine can easily transport you back to your favorite place.
 A warm summer’s evening in Italy?
-That classic Chianti will carry you back to Mediterranian coastlines and fresh, flavoursome dishes.
-Or how about a deep, dark Syrah with an aroma of cosy British evenings, wrapped up warm and digging into a rich and tender dish with family.
+That classic Chianti will carry you back to Mediterranean coastlines and fresh, flavorsome dishes.
+Or how about a deep, dark Syrah with an aroma of cozy British evenings, wrapped up warm and digging into a rich and tender dish with family?

-It’s safe to say that no other drink has the potential to captivate an audience like wine does.
-Which means that, no matter the number on the price tag, your favourite bottle of wine is a priceless investment.
+It’s safe to say that no other drink has the potential to captivate an audience as wine does.
+This means that no matter the number on the price tag, your favorite bottle of wine is a priceless investment.

 And where to start when searching for the best wines?
 Our best wine list covers everything you need to know, from the variety to the vineyard and the full-bodied to the light and crisp.

 Here, you’ll find good wines you’ll want to share with your friends, right through to the best bottle of wine you’ll keep tucked away at the back of the cupboard for only the most special of special occasions.
 You’ll also discover the best wine to invest in and the most delicious vintage to drink this year.
-Read on to discover your new favourites on our top rated wine guide.
+Read on to discover your new favorites in our top-rated wine guide.

 No time to read through our entire list?
 We’ve chosen the Catena Zapata Adrianna Vineyard River Stones Malbec 2016 as the overall best wine and the Grgich Hills Estate Chardonnay 2016 as the best value wine.